The Euro-PCT Application Procedure

 Grant

-Provided that the European Patent Office accepts the application, they issue a “Decision to grant” letter and issue a “Drückexemplar”, which is a proof copy of the text approved for grant.
-It is possible to disapprove the text for grant and/or to make changes to bibliographic information but usually applicants will approve the text for grant and meet the other formal requirements which are to pay the grant and publication fees and file translations of the claims into French and German.
+Once the European Patent Office finds the application to meet the requirements of the Convention, a proof copy of the text which the EPO intends to grant is provided to the applicant.
+It is possible to disapprove the text for grant and/or to make changes to bibliographic information, but usually applicants will approve the text for grant and meet the other formal requirements which are to pay the grant and publication fees and file translations of the claims into French and German.
 If an applicant wishes to file a divisional application they should plan to do so by this time.
-Once a European patent is granted it is no longer possible to file a divisional application from that application.
+Once a European patent is granted it is no longer possible to file an associated divisional application.

 Validation and optional registration of a Unitary patent